0x20/docs/docs/infra/cnc.md

 - Always start by pressing the <button style="color: white; background: #356FA7; border: 1px solid grey; border-radius: 1px; padding: 6px 4px;">🏠 Home</button> button in the top right
 - After that you can move the axises but keep in mind that nothing stops you from ramming the machine into the stock material.

 The machine will not stop itself from destroying itself so be careful!

-## Designing CNC routines

-Out of scope I think?
-Me (1T) and Elvis can help you get started probably though.
-We have done it a couple times now in Fusion 360 free edition.

 ![moving the CNC machine](./images/cnc_3-movement.png)